-Do you want to specifically find out more about the bushmaster viper?
+Do you want to specifically find out more about the bushmaster?

 Are you interested in snakes and want to know more about their habitat, the way they look and more such details?

-In this article, you can read about the scientific and common names of the bushmaster viper, where it lives, what it looks like and much more.
+In this article, you can read about the scientific and common names of this viper, where it lives, what it looks like and much more.
 Sounds interesting?
 Then do read on.

-What is the scientific name of the bushmaster viper?
+What is the scientific name of this viper?

-The scientific name of the bushmaster viper is Lachesis.
+The scientific name of the bushmaster is Lachesis.

-Is the bushmaster viper related to the bush viper?
+Is the bushmaster related to the bush viper?

-No, the bushmaster viper and the bush viper are different species and not related.
+No, the bushmaster and the bush viper are different species and not related.

 Why are they called bushmaster vipers?

-The reason that the Lachesis or the bushmaster viper is called the bushmaster viper is because it likes to mainly inhabit areas that are dense and forested, and have a thick growth of bushes.
+The reason that the Lachesis or the bushmaster is called this is because it likes to mainly inhabit areas that are dense and forested, and have a thick growth of bushes.

-What are the different known species of bushmaster viper?
+What are the different known species of bushmaster vipers?

-As of now, there are three known species of the bushmaster viper that are currently recognized.
+As of now, there are three known species of the bushmasters that are currently recognized.
 They are as follows:

 The L.muta or the Lachesis muta: